Bayesian Incentive-Compatible Bandit Exploration: Black-box reduction from any algorithm

 \subsection{Proof of Theorem~\ref{thm:bb-ic}: the simulation stage}

-Instead using \propref{prop:general-persuasion} directly, we will use a somewhat weaker corollary thereof (derived Section~\ref{sec:properties-more}): \begin{property} \item Let $\Lambda_k$ be a random variable representing $k_i\geq k$ samples from each action $i$.
+Instead using \propref{prop:general-persuasion} directly, we will work with a somewhat weaker corollary thereof: \begin{property} \item Let $\Lambda_k$ be a random variable representing $k_i\geq k$ samples from each action $i$.
 There exist prior-dependent constants $k^*_\mP<\infty$ and $\tau_\mP, \rho_\mP>0$ such that